Royal Botanic Gardens, Kew

 Highlights

-• Smell the rose garden aroma at sunset on a two-wheel during the evening bike tours at Kew gardens.
+• Smell the rose garden aroma at sunset on a two-wheel during the evening bike tours at Kew Gardens.
 An extremely unique experience.

 • View the colourful and beautiful orchids display at the Princess of Wales Conservatory during the annual orchid festival in Kew Gardens.

 • Dance or sit and enjoy music presented by iconic musicians at Kew music nights.
-You might be lucky to see your favourite band/musician perform at Kew gardens.
+You might be lucky to see your favourite band/musician perform at Kew Gardens.

 Tickets & Prices